 (LWS) is a flexible, lightweight pure C library for implementing modern network protocols easily with a tiny footprint, using a nonblocking event loop.

-LWS is Free Software available under LGPL2 + Static Linking Exception license.
+LWS is Free Software available under the LGPL2 + Static Linking Exception license.

 LWS Core code handles generic socket lifecycle, tls, vhosts, service threads, timers etc.

 "Roles" are wire protocol implementations on top of that, isolated via an ops struct:

 |raw tcp / udp / file||⭘||⭘|

 LWS supports optional TLS for client or server (including client certs) on any role.

 New roles can be added cleanly to lws.

 tls backend libraries.
 OpenSSL is faster but requires